 As a science-informed organization, we advocate for new, science-driven laws and policies to protect North American wildlife and their habitats.
 We also work with land managers to restore habitat connectivity and large carnivores, both of which are critical to maintaining healthy landscapes.
 In short, we merge science and policy to protect the diversity of life.

-At the U.S. federal level, Wildlands Network leverages its legal expertise through its Connectivity Policy Coalition (CPC) to shape and inspire national wildlife corridor legislation, administrative policy, and state-based initiatives.
+At the U.S. federal level, Wildlands Network leverages its legal expertise through its Connectivity Policy Coalition (CPC), formed in 2008, to shape and inspire national wildlife corridor legislation, administrative policy, and state-based initiatives.
 We are the only conservation collaborative in the U.S. with a keen focus on habitat connectivity for wildlife.